ficsit-felix/satisfactory-json/README.md

 Library to convert from Satisfactory save files to a JSON format and back.

 ## Usage

+Or using something similar to the previous interface:
 ```ts
 import { SaveGame, sav2json, json2sav } from 'satisfactory-json';